silverbulletmd/silverbullet/docs/Getting Started.md

       * [ ] Agreed I shall come up with a better project name
       * [ ] Agreed [[Allan]] will approve final project name

 The `[[page]]` syntax is [[Concepts/Link]] syntax.
-It allows you to create a web of links across your space, like a personal [wiki](https://en.wikipedia.org/wiki/Wiki).
+It allows you to create a web of links across your space, like a [wiki](https://en.wikipedia.org/wiki/Wiki).
 However — and here’s the kicker — these links are bi-directional.
 This means that _on the page you link to you can see what pages point to it_.

 This means that if I now click on the `Allan` link, I navigate to this page (or create it, if it didn’t exist yet) and there in a [[Concepts/Linked Mention]] section I will see that on this and that journal page, I mentioned Alan + all the sub-items mentioned in the journal.
 Cool right?
 And because also created a _task_ mentioning `Allan`, and that task is not yet complete, it will also appear at the top of the page as under [[Concepts/Linked Task]].